reaktor/tizendev/README.md

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.

+The [tizen-sdk](https://developer.tizen.org/downloads/tizen-sdk) installation is also required.
+Tizendev uses the commandline tools provided by the sdk and the signing profile configurations created by the IDE.

 ## Getting Started
-Tizendev makes it easier to build, run, install and debug Tizen Web Apps from command line.
+Tizendev makes it easier to build, run, install and debug Tizen Apps from command line.

-**Note that hybrid or native applications are not currently supported.**
+First you have to create your signing profile using Tizen-IDE so that the "~/workspace/.metadata/.plugins/org.tizen.common.sign/profiles.xml" gets created.

 There are two ways to use the plugin: